Can we ALL agree that one off initiatives won’t change a lifetime of conscious or unconscious biases?

 The difference between using data and making assumptions can mean turnover, absenteeism numbers declining or excelling

-Once you have the data you can understand the neurodiversity gap factors and start to build strong bridges to close it
+Once you have the data, you can take time to understand the diversity gap factors and start to build strong bridges to close it [that’s what we do in The Intersectional Inclusion Roadmap™ Live]

 This is the game of equity, diversity and inclusion

-Advancement is really understanding you have the basics foundational pieces fit in the previous steps
+Actioning is understanding you have the basic foundational pieces fit in the previous steps

 Now it’s time to implement impactful initiatives